 SOCCER DEFENSIVE WALL BUILDING

 Why build a wall?
 Because it works.
 The wall effectively blocks approximately half of the goal, providing the goalkeeper with increased reaction time to cover the other half of the goal or to reach a slower-paced shot going around or over the wall.
 Defenders establish the wall to cut down the angle on the near side, closer to the ball, while the goalkeeper covers the angle on the fire side, farther from the ball.
-Attackers must exhibit exceptional shooting skills to score directly, or develop a “set play” designed to take advantage of the situation.
-The following graphic provides a starting point for how a wall might generally be expected to block a portion of the goal, as seen by the goalkeeper:
+Attackers must either exhibit exceptional shooting skills to score directly, or develop a “set play” designed to take advantage of the situation.
+The following graphic provides a starting point for how a wall might generally be expected to block a portion of the goal:

 An understanding of wall building starts with the full knowledge and comprehension of the Laws of the Game that are applicable to the process from the defenders’ perspective.
 The Spirit and Intent of the Laws of the Game are designed to keep the game flowing with minimal disruptions and with few extended stoppages.
 As such, free kicks are expected to favor the attackers to be made whole for having been fouled and to get the ball back into play.
 The most pertinent parts of the Laws that apply to wall building are contained in “Law 13 – Free Kicks.”